TheIndexx/Zettelkasten/content/Deep Learning.md

 Pixels -> Edges -> Contours -> Objects -> Person

-A fantastic example of this is the [mlp](Zettelkasten/mlp.md), which deserves its own page.
+A fantastic example of this is the [Multi-Layer Perceptron](Zettelkasten/Multi-Layer%20Perceptron.md), which deserves its own page.
 But TLDR, it maps input values onto output values, and is a math function composed of many smaller functions, aka representations.

 ## Measuring Depth
 1. The number of sequential instructions needed to evaluate the system architecture (the absolute longest path through the flow chart to get from input to output).
 [Pasted image 20220613021511](Zettelkasten/Pasted%20image%2020220613021511.png)